webshotapi/nodejs-client/README.md

-# WebShotApi.com API client for NodeJS
+# WebShotApi.com API client for NodeJS/Typescript

 Take screenshot and save image in JPG, PNG, PDF.
 You can also extract selectors for all HTML elements with coordinates and css styles after browser rendering.
 In our api you can create project and send all you urls to queue.
 Our server will do all the work for you